AhmedSaadKader/udacity-storefront-backend/README.md

 # Storefront Backend Project

-## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.

-## Required Technologies
+## Overview

-Your application must make use of the following libraries:

-- Postgres for the database
+- This is an API for a shopping application containing:
+  - database schema that covers all requirements in REQUIREMENT.md
-- Node/Express for the application logic
+  - endpoints for the frontend to fetch data
-- dotenv from npm for managing environment variables
-- db-migrate from npm for migrations
-- jsonwebtoken from npm for working with JWTs
-- jasmine from npm for testing
+  - data includes models and endpoints for:
+    - Users
+    - Products
+    - Orders/Carts

 ## Tutorial